Skip to content

 These agents respond to commands, providing on-demand assistance whenever you need it:

 Interactive workflows changed how we think about agent invocation.
-Instead of everything running on a schedule, these respond to slash commands and reactions - /q summons the workflow optimizer, a 🚀 reaction triggers analysis.
-Q (yes, named after the James Bond quartermaster) became our go-to troubleshooter - it investigates workflow performance issues and opens PRs with optimizations.
+Instead of everything running on a schedule, these respond to slash commands and reactions - /q summons the workflow optimizer, a reaction triggers analysis.
+Q (yes, named after the James Bond quartermaster) became our go-to troubleshooter - it has contributed 69 merged PRs out of 88 proposed (78% merge rate), responding to commands and investigating workflow issues on demand.
+Recent examples include fixing the daily-fact workflow action-tag and configuring PR triage reports with 1-day expiration.

 You can add these workflows to your own repository and remix them.
 Get going with our Quick Start, then run one of the following: